jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

 _**July 24, 2024**_
+Learning about machine translation tasks this week.

+_**July 24, 2024**_
-Chaine of though prompting is even more powerful than few-shot prompting.
+Chain of though prompting is even more powerful than few-shot prompting.

 _**July 23, 2024**_
 But even with just Zero-shot prompting, if we tweak the wordings to give more guidance on contexts or styles, the model would perform better.